hackclub/putting-the-you-in-cpu/README.md

 And you know what they say... you only truly understand something if you can explain it to someone else.

+> Feel like you know this stuff already?
+Read part 3 and I *guarantee* you will learn at least one new interesting technical detail.
+Unless you're like, Linus Torvalds, or a kernel developer who's worked heavily on exec syscalls.

 ## Part 1: The "Basics"

 The one thing that surprised me over and over again while writing this article was how *simple* computers are.
 It's still hard for me not to psych myself out, expecting more complexity or abstraction than actually exists!
 If there's one thing you should burn into your brain before continuing, it's that everything that seems simple actually is that simple.
 This simplicity is very beautiful and sometimes very, very cursed.